tasmota/docs/docs/Blinds-and-Shutters.md

 - up to 32 shutterbuttons,
 - tilt definition with buttons.
 - Configuration saved to filesystem.
+- shuttersetup for Shelly plus 2PM to automatically measure open and close duration

 ## Commands
 Complete list of commands is available at [Blinds, Shutters and Roller Shades Commands](Commands.md#shutters).